• Resources

 Published March 27, 2024

 Supplemental Security Income (SSI) is a need-based program that provides monthly income and health insurance to people unable to work.
-The government requires you to fill out an application proving you’re disabled and need financial assistance.
+To apply, you must fill out an application proving to the Social Security Administration (SSA) that you have a disability and need financial assistance.

 To win your case, you have to convince the SSA, without question, that your medical condition is so severe you cannot work — even in a modified role.

 For most people, getting SSI benefits is a multi-stage process.
 You’ll submit your application without legal help.
-Most people (about 76%) are initially denied.
-Then you’ll be able to appeal that denial — which Atticus can help you with.
+Most people (about 65%) are initially denied.
+Then you’ll be able to appeal that denial, which Atticus can help you with.

 This article explains how to make sure you’re eligible, how to submit your application, and what to do if your rejection letter comes.